bottlerocket-os/hotdog/README.md

-`hotdog-poststart-hook`, which uses `nsenter` to enter the container's namespaces and fork off a `hotdog-hotpatch` process.  `hotdog-hotpatch` runs several times with decreasing frequency (currently 1s, 5s, 10s, 30s) to detect and hotpach JVMs inside the container.
+`hotdog-poststart-hook`, which uses `nsenter` to enter the container's namespaces and fork off a `hotdog-hotpatch` process.  `hotdog-hotpatch` runs several times with decreasing frequency (currently 1s, 5s, 10s, 30s) to detect and hotpatch JVMs inside the container.

 ## Limitations